moderntribe/heroku-buildpack-sq1/README.md

 # Heroku Buildpack for SQ1

-Installs some SQ1 and WordPress niceties:
+Installs SQ1 and WordPress utilities and dependencies:

 * WPCLI
 * Export PHP bin for CLI use